80x86 Calling Convention

 Based on the above, the called function follows a certain structure as well that ensures accessing the arguments that were passed by the caller, etc. Here is what is happening in any called function:

-3. The stack pointer %esp is adjusted as needed by function local operations (allocate function local variables, call other functions, etc.)
+%espis adjusted as needed by function local operations (allocate function local variables, call other functions, etc.) - Other operations specific to the function are performed.

-6. The function executes the ret instruction to return to its caller.
+retinstruction to return to its caller.

 This shows the stack layout after executing a function prolog: